a-oxide/tako-yaki/README.md

 You can remove Tako from your voice channel with `$leave`

 ### Voice commands
-Tako uses deep learning as well as wit.ai to interpret speech.
+Tako uses active learning as well as the wit.ai API to interpret speech.
 You can use Tako as you would use any other virtual assistant, by saying his key phrase: `tako`
 Examples:
 ```